tianyi-gu/archivebot/README.md

 5. Load a language model
 6. Chat with the system to query the archived materials

+## To-dos and Future Steps
+- Filtering based on article type (excluding Eighth Page articles, etc.)
+- Linking to view original article PDF
+- UI testing for level of parameters able to be set
+- Additional weighting based on recency of source material

 Developed in the Computer Science 600 Research and Development Class at Phillips Academy.